-Area of Audit Focus / Inherent Risk Findings & Conclusions Valuation of Land & Buildings in property, plant and equipment (PPE) under Depreciated Replacement Cost We identified one unadjusted misstatement, which is a judgmental overstatement relating to the percentage of external works costs used in the calculation of the valuation of the Connaught Theatre, totaling £121k.
-We have not identified any evidence of material misstatement arising from the valuation of land and buildings under a depreciated replacement cost basis.
+Area of Audit Focus / Inherent Risk Findings & Conclusions Valuation of Land & Buildings in property, plant and equipment (PPE) under Depreciated Replacement Cost (DRC) We have not identified any evidence of material misstatement arising from the valuation of land and buildings under a depreciated replacement cost basis.
+Valuation of Housing Revenue Account (HRA) properties We have not identified any evidence of material misstatement arising from the valuation of those properties held within the Housing Revenue Account.
 Infrastructure assets Our work concluded the Council's current accounting practice continues to be in accordance with the CIPFA Code of Local Authority Accounting.
 Where subsequent expenditure is incurred to replace part of an asset, management writes out the value of the old part being replaced.
 Pension Liability Valuation We tested the Council's pension liability valuation and assessed the work of the Council's actuary.
 We are satisfied that the pension liability and associated balances within the financial statements are not materially misstated.
 We have undertaken additional audit procedures in responses to the updated ISA540 regarding accounting estimates.
 These have included the production of a parallel IAS19 report by an EY pensions expert which was then compared to the report prepared by Hymans Robertson.
 No material differences were identified from this process.
 A triennial review of the West Sussex Pension Fund was undertaken as of March 2022 with reporting released in March 2023.
 This triennial review resulted in a revised IAS19 report being issued as at 31 March 2022.
 The Council has appropriately updated the financial statements to reflect the revised IAS 19 reporting entries.
 Going Concern Disclosure We have completed our audit procedures around the going concern disclosure and are satisfied that the Council's use of the going concern assumption is appropriate.